 For example, if an organisation wanted to change its generic strategy from cost leadership to differentiation, almost certainly both culture and configuration will have to change.
 A similar issue can be illustrated, where the work routines effectively excluded female staff and customers were treated as lazy and incompetent.
 The survival of some organisations is threatened by clinging to a culture that is no longer appropriate, either within the industry sector or within society as a whole.
 Culture and configuration have to be changed to allow survival – however hard that is on individuals currently employed in the company.

 (3) Different stages of an organisation’s lifecycle

 Also, there may be situations illustrating how a business’s culture and structure changed throughout its lifecycle, and how it should be managed.
 The company may have started in an entrepreneurial/power culture with a charismatic leader who recruited like-minded employees.
 Formal controls could have been non-existent and the company was fun to work in.
 Later it could become listed and inevitably have to adopt much more of a role culture; controls will become tighter and public scrutiny will affect rituals, symbols and the organisational paradigm.
 Neither the founder nor existing staff may enjoy the new situation.
 Finally, the founder could buy back the company and try to turn the clock back to earlier, happier days, but the staff then employed may dislike those changes.

 (4) Change management

-Culture and configuration is examinable in the SBL exam, particularly with reference to the cultural web and Mintzberg’s configuration stereotypes.
+Culture and configuration is examinable in the SBL exam, particularly with reference to the cultural web.
 Candidates must ensure that they can apply theories and principles to the case study scenario.
-Mismatch of cultures and configurations is likely to be a recurring theme.

-Adapted from an article originally written by Ken Garrett (a freelance author and lecturer)
+Adapted and updated for SBL from an article originally written by Ken Garrett (a freelance author and lecturer)